Deference Over Preference

 I work with many multi-generational churches that are striving to achieve unified worship.
 To achieve true unity in worship, there must be much love and self-sacrifice.
-This article, written by my friend, Paul Clark, Jr., Director of Worship & Music Ministries for Tennessee Baptist Convention, sheds more light on the issue.
+This article, written by my friend, Paul Clark, Jr., former Director of Worship & Music Ministries for Tennessee Baptist Convention, sheds more light on the issue.

 Pastor Justin Wainscott of First Baptist Church in Jackson, Tennessee is a serious student of Christian worship, a fine pastoral leader for the historic Jackson congregation, and a close personal friend.
 Justin is an example among, and for young evangelical pastors.
 I know him to be a hymn writer, a liturgist, a deep theological thinker, whose approach in ministry strikes a harmonious balance between historical sensitivity and appreciation for contextual application.

 At a congregational gathering and teaching time last weekend Pastor Justin prayed these words in his prayer that began the evening, asking that the Spirit would speak into the worship life of this faith community.
 “Lord, may we practice deference above preference as we worship You together.”
 That may not be word for word, but the phrase, “deference over preference” stuck with me like glue.
 In multiple private conversations regarding worship issues I had heard Justin make this statement previously.
 We had been talking about the need for that spirit to take hold in worshiping congregations.
 In this setting where he called upon the Lord to grant this spirit among the people that he pastors I found it to be profoundly appropriate.
 In prayer form I was reminded that such a spirit would only be possible through a movement of the Holy Spirit among His people.
 Lord, may it be so.